Buy-Many Mechanisms for Many Unit-Demand Buyers: Introduction

 \end{theorem}

-The second part of our argument relates the ex-ante item pricing revenue to the revenue of a non-adaptive sequential item pricing.
-This part employs an argument reminiscent of prophet inequalities and contention resolutions schemes (see, e.g., \citet{feldman2016online}).
-The key component in our argument is to show that item pricing revenue exhibits a sort of concavity as a function of allocation probabilities: given any item pricing $p$ with allocation probabilities $x$ and any $\alpha<1$, we can find another item pricing that allocates items with probabilities at most $\alpha x$ and obtains at least an $\alpha$ fraction of $\ps$'s revenue.
-This allows us to mimic the allocation probabilities as well as the revenue of the ex-ante item pricing relaxation within a constant factor.
+{\bf A multi-dimensional contention resolution scheme.} The second part of our argument relates the ex-ante item pricing revenue to the revenue of a non-adaptive sequential item pricing for unit-demand or additive buyers.
+This part employs an argument reminiscent of prophet inequalities and contention resolutions schemes (see, e.g., \citet*{feldman2016online}).
+Specifically, let $x_i$ denote the allocation vector for agent $i$ in the ex-ante-optimal item pricing revenue.
+For any given fixed ordering over the buyers, we construct pricings $\{q_i\}$ such that: (1) every buyer $i$ obtains an expected allocation of at least $x_i/2$, and (2) the revenue obtained by the item pricing $q_i$ from agent $i$ is at least half the agent's contribution to the ex-ante item pricing revenue.
+Both of these properties are easy to observe for additive buyers, but challenging for unit-demand buyers.
+The challenge in showing (1) is that the set of items available when agent $i$ arrives depends upon the instantiations of previous agents' values: as this set changes, the buyer's choice of what to buy also changes.
+(2) is challenging because revenue is not linear in allocation probability.
+Our key observation is that for unit-demand buyers, item pricing revenue exhibits concavity as a function of allocation probabilities: given any item pricing $p$ with allocation probabilities $x$ and any $\alpha<1$, we can find another item pricing that allocates items with probabilities at most $\alpha x$ and obtains at least an $\alpha$ fraction of $\ps$'s revenue.
+We leave open the question of extending this type of multi-dimensional contention resolution scheme (and in particular, achieving the following theorem) to other valuation functions.